 Embracing this balanced approach empowers you to take control of your guest journey, ensuring a more profitable and sustainable future for your short-term rental business.
 Start building your direct booking strategy today with Futurestay’s comprehensive tools.

 To avoid the 15.5% host-only fee, you must use a platform that isn’t classified as a traditional Property Management System (PMS).
-Futurestay, which is not a PMS, allows you to maintain the “Split-Fee” model or drive 100% direct bookings.
-This strategy keeps your nightly rates competitive while bypassing the mandatory host-only commission structure.
+Futurestay, which is not a PMS, allows hosts to keep the 3% split-fee model on Airbnb while still managing direct bookings through their own website.

 To maintain your net payout under Airbnb’s 15.5% host-only fee, you must apply a 18.34% markup to your nightly rates and cleaning fees.
-Because Airbnb calculates its commission from the gross price guests see, a simple 15.5% increase isn’t enough to cover the platform’s cut and will leave you with a lower net payout.
-That means you have to raise your prices, which may reduce your booking rates.
+Because Airbnb deducts the fee from your total, simply adding 15.5% isn’t enough to break even.
+The correct formula is: Adjusted Rate = Original Rate ÷ (1 − 0.155).

 Yes.
 In 2026, Airbnb’s service fee applies to the entire booking subtotal, including cleaning fees, pet fees, and extra guest charges.
-To truly reduce Airbnb fees, hosts must account for this “hidden” tax by marking up their add-on services or moving these costs to a commission-free direct booking website.
+To truly reduce your Airbnb fees, you need to account for all of these line items, not just the nightly rate.

 OTA fees, or online travel agency commissions, are charges taken by platforms like Airbnb and Booking.com for facilitating bookings.
-These are around 20% of the total booking value.
+These are around 15–20% and directly reduce the host’s net earnings.

-Legally encourage direct bookings by providing exceptional in-stay experiences, subtly branding your property through welcome guides, and offering a clear opt-in for post-stay communications (e.g., newsletter sign-up for exclusive offers) within permissible channels.
-Avoid directly soliciting future bookings during a stay facilitated by an online travel agency like Airbnb.
+Legally encourage direct bookings by providing exceptional in-stay experiences, subtly branding your property through welcome guides, and offering a compelling opt-in at checkout, like a discount code or local guide sent via email.

 To take direct bookings, you need a professional, mobile-friendly website that allows guests to check availability, make reservations, and process secure payments.
-Futurestay offers tools that combine these features.
+Futurestay provides all of these tools in one platform.

-Direct bookings offer higher profit margins due to the absence of commission fees, greater control over guest data and communications, and the ability to build stronger guest relationships and loyalty programs.
+Direct bookings offer higher profit margins due to the absence of commission fees, greater control over guest data and communications, and the ability to build long-term guest loyalty through personalized interactions.